anotherjesse/electron_phoenix_boilerplate/README.md

 Should anybody be doing anything?
 Should you use this in a real, production-y setting?
 Probably not?
 But then again, maybe you should?
 Who knows?

 ## Getting Setup
-  1. Make sure [Elixir](http://elixir-lang.org/install.html), [Erlang](http://www.erlang.org/downloads), [Phoenix](http://www.phoenixframework.org/docs/installation), and [Yarn](https://yarnpkg.com/en/docs/install) are installed.
-The most current versions at time of writing are: 1.4.2, 19.3, 1.2.0, and 0.23.2 respectively.
+  1. Make sure [Elixir](http://elixir-lang.org/install.html), [Erlang](http://www.erlang.org/downloads), [Phoenix](https://hexdocs.pm/phoenix/installation.html), and [Yarn](https://yarnpkg.com/en/docs/install) are installed.
+The most current versions at time of writing are: 1.10.2, 22.3, 1.4.16, and 1.22.4 respectively.
-  2. Update all your local elixir tooling: `$ mix do local.hex, local.rebar, local.phoenix`
+  2. Update all your local elixir tooling: `$ mix do local.hex, local.rebar, archive.install hex phx_new 1.4.16`
   3. Install the elixir dependencies: `$ mix do deps.get, deps.compile, dialyzer --plt`
   4. Install the node dependencies: `$ yarn` (this will install the dependencies in the phoenix sub app as well)
-  5. Fire up `phoenix.server` once on its own, just to be sure it's all ready to go: `$ iex -S mix phoenix.server` (you can shut it down after it starts up successfully)
+  5. Fire up `phx.server` once on its own, just to be sure it's all ready to go: `$ iex -S mix phx.server` (you can shut it down after it starts up successfully)

 ## Running / Development
   1. Run `$ yarn start` to start the `electron` shell.
 In this project, `electron` handles firing up the `phoenix` elixir node